Introduction

 Short stress can help you act fast.

-It can help you focus in danger.
+It can help you focus when you are in danger.

 But long stress is different.